Akash743/Azure-Data-Engineering-Project-2-Vehicle-IoT-Data-Pipeline/README.md

 · You need to validate the JSON sometime it could be incomplete or wrong JSON which need to be rejected.
 · Once JSON got validated this data would be stored in the SQL database which will be further utilized by data science team.

+**As soon as any JSON file gets uploaded in the AWS S3 folder named on that day's date, it should get transferred into ADLS and Azure SQL database after proper validation**

 **Overview:**

 ![Pipeline Overview](https://github.com/Akash743/Azure-Data-Engineering-Project-Vehicle-IoT-Data-Pipeline/assets/57750483/7b9e32ae-b9e8-4617-8af6-4ba1a2d38af7)